Sodium borohydride: Chemical synthesis

 Sodium borohydride reduces aldehydes and ketones to give the related alcohols.
 This reaction is used in the production of various antibiotics including chloramphenicol, dihydrostreptomycin, and thiophenicol.
 Various steroids and vitamin A are prepared using sodium borohydride in at least one step.

 Niche or abandoned applications

 Sodium borohydride has been considered as a way to store hydrogen for hydrogen-fueled vehicles, as it is safer (being stable in dry air) and more efficient on a weight basis than most other alternatives.
 The hydrogen can be released by simple hydrolysis of the borohydride.
 However, such a usage would need a cheap, relatively simple, and energy-efficient process to recycle the hydrolysis product, sodium metaborate, back to the borohydride.
-No such process was available as of 2007.
+In 2022, Curtin University developed a chemical process using a catalyst to perform this.

 Although practical temperatures and pressures for hydrogen storage have not been achieved, in 2012 a core–shell nanostructure of sodium borohydride was used to store, release and reabsorb hydrogen under moderate conditions.

 Skilled professional conservator/restorers have used sodium borohydride to minimize or reverse foxing in old books and documents.

+Sodium borohydride has also experimentally been used as part of a green hypergolic rocket propellant.
+A rocket engine at Purdue University's Zucrow Labs was run using Triglyme and sodium borohydride (of which the sodium borohydride was 8% by weight) as the fuel and hydrogen peroxide as the oxidizer.
+The propellant mix proved to be difficult to work with and likely will not be used outside of research purposes.